AMReX-Codes/amrex/Docs/sphinx_documentation/source/BuildingAMReX.rst

     cmake -DENABLE_OMP=YES -DCMAKE_INSTALL_PREFIX=/path/to/installdir  /path/to/amrex

 In the example above ``<var>=ENABLE_OMP`` and ``<value>=ON``.
-Configuration variables requiring a boolen value are evaluated to true if they are assigned a value of ``1``, ``ON``, ``YES``, ``TRUE``, ``Y``.
+Configuration variables requiring a boolean value are evaluated to true if they are assigned a value of ``1``, ``ON``, ``YES``, ``TRUE``, ``Y``.
 Conversely they are evaluated to false if they are assigned a value of ``0``, ``OFF``, ``NO``, ``FALSE``, ``N``.
 Boolean configuration variables are case-insensitive.